Survivors of deadly Paradise, California fire say warnings came too late

 Residents did not find an easy path to safety.
 The narrow mountain roads out of the communities quickly jammed, forcing some people to leave their cars and run for their lives.
 The incinerated corpses of others, still in their cars, provided ample evidence that the alarm wasn't raised in time.

-As Sheriff Honea was pressed for more answers at Monday’s meeting, he acknowledged that thoughts of those who could not escape troubled him.
-“I understand it was absolutely chaotic,” Honea said.
+As Honea was pressed for more answers at Monday’s meeting, he acknowledged that thoughts of those who could not escape troubled him.
+“I understand it was absolutely chaotic,” the sheriff said.
 “I will probably never be able to give you an answer that satisfies you.”